There's nothing quite like an alfresco drink in the sunshine, which is why garden bar ideas are top of our dream wishlist.

-22. Keep it simple with an outdoor side table bar
+23. Keep it simple with an outdoor side table bar

 No one wants to keep rushing inside on a hot summer's day to get more ice and a plastic bin filled with cold water just doesn't quite cut it.
 Luckily, you can buy a stylish multitasker that doubles as a table and ice bucket.

 How do I build a small garden bar?

 One of the easiest ways to build garden bar ideas into your home is to create a folding down option attached to a wall.
 Learning how to make your own DIY pallet bar is simpler than you think.

 What should I put in my garden bar?

 Whatever type of garden bar ideas you're opting for, there a few things you should always try and incorporate.
 Melamine or plastic glasses and bowls for smash-proof food and drink vessels.
 Napkins are always useful, as you'll want to mop up any spills which might happen on your composite decking ideas.

 Tamara was Ideal Home's Digital Editor before joining the Woman & Home team in 2022.
 She has spent the last 15 years working with the style teams at Country Homes & Interiors and Ideal Home, both now at Future PLC.
 It’s with these award wining interiors teams that she's honed her skills and passion for shopping, styling and writing.
 Tamara is always ahead of the curve when it comes to interiors trends – and is great at seeking out designer dupes on the high street.

 Here's how to get rid of a mattress that's seen better days